Skip to main content

 Advanced config with Claude Desktop

-Use advanced configuration when you want to define the dbt MCP server yourself in Claude’s configuration file: the same JSON where Claude stores every MCP server, under mcpServers, with fields such as command, args, and env.
+Use advanced configuration when you want to define the dbt MCP server yourself in Claude's configuration file — the same JSON where Claude stores every MCP server, under mcpServers, with fields like command, args, and env.
+See the MCP install pattern for the underlying convention.

 To open the configuration file and add or replace the dbt MCP server entry: